adamtilson/ense271/lab-4/lab-doc.md

 ![Slides](res/19-slides.png)

-This one is easy.
-You just need to wire up the triangles to the next or previous slide (and don't forget to wrap around from the last to the first, and vice versa.)
+Wiring this pattern is very logical.
+You simply need to wire up the triangles to the next or previous artboard (and don't forget to wrap around from the last to the first, and vice versa.)
 Don't forget to set the animation style after drawing the first wire!
 Also wire up the circles to the corresponding image.
 These settings work well:

 ![Wiring](res/20-wiring.png)